RobinsonGarcia/CodePromptForge/README.md

 ## License

 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-You’re free to use, modify, and distribute **Code-Prompt-Forge** under these terms.
+You’re free to use, modify, and distribute **codepromptforge** under these terms.
 If you find it helpful, consider giving a shout-out or contributing back to the repository.

-Enjoy **Code-Prompt-Forge** and happy coding!
+Enjoy **codepromptforge** and happy coding!